About Hydro Hands-On!

 Interested in Booking?

-Outdoor field trips not you thing?
-Then request information on H2O! to-go: indoor field trip options that come to your classroom!
+Outdoor and indoor field trip options that come to your classroom are available!

 All program fees vary based on lesson option, length of program, number of students, and location.
 Scholarships are available upon request.